Barbarioli/OTSS/README.md

   + [Empirical Bernstein](#Empirical-Bernstein)
   + [Uniform Subsampler](#Uniform-Subsampler)

-The pipeline works by simultaneously delimiting the piecewise stationary time series, and subsampling from the individual pieces an optimal size subsample.
+The pipeline works by simultaneously delimiting the piecewise stationary time series, and subsampling an optimal size subsample from the individual pieces.
 Multiprocessing is leveraged to ensure scalability.

 ### Online Time Series Subsampler